What Does it Take to Be a Food Batchmaker?

 Speaking: Talking to others to convey information effectively.

-There were about 153,700 jobs for Food Batchmaker in 2016 (in the United States).
+In the United States, there were 153,700 jobs for Food Batchmaker in 2016.
 New jobs are being produced at a rate of 1.8% which is below the national average.
 The Bureau of Labor Statistics predicts 2,700 new jobs for Food Batchmaker by 2026.
 The BLS estimates 21,700 yearly job openings in this field.

 The states with the most job growth for Food Batchmaker are Nevada, Idaho, and Utah.
 Watch out if you plan on working in Pennsylvania, West Virginia, or Vermont.
 These states have the worst job growth for this type of profession.